wjburton/personal_website/content/post/interpretable_model_log/index.md

 **The explainable component** is built in using business knowledge.
 It is the difference between building a churn model based off nonsensical variables like client name vs variables that someone can easily rationalize from a business context.

 ### When to build an interpretable and explainable model?
-Basically you should built an interpretable model any time you think it is important to explain predictions or to understand which factors are most important and why.
+A interpretable model should be built any time it is important to explain predictions or to understand which factors are most important and why.
 Most problems I've worked on have required an interpretable and explainable model.
 A couple examples include:
 * Risk modeling - We needed to be able to tell the stakeholder specific pockets of high risk individuals defined by a few variable cuts.
 The model needed to be "easy enough to explain to my grandma on the last mile of a half marathon" as described by the primary stakeholder.
-* Pricing - We needed to be able to explain to partners why we were charging more for some leads and less for others.
+* Pricing - We needed to be able to explain to stakeholders why we were charging more for some leads and less for others.
 * Fraud - We needed to know why some people would be rejected and others approved.

 So far, the only places I've seen black box models in production was in cases where the modeling task was repeated across multiple products and the variable associations with the response were constantly changing (ex. a recommendation engine on a platform that constantly changes).
 It's a type of problem where you really couldn't have interpretable and explainable models as it would be too expensive to manually build those every time.

-### How to build an interpretable model? <br>
+### How to build an interpretable and explainable model? <br>
 **Steps** <br>
 1. **Understand the business context and typical drivers of the process.** If you want to be able to explain your model you need to understand why certain variables used are important.
 This should be completed in the beginning through conversations with subject matter experts (SME's).
+2. **Understand the
-2. **Understand your available data.** Working with SME's still, understand what variables would be useful and track down all the data sources.
+available data.** Working with SME's still, understand what variables could be useful and track down all the data sources.
 3. **Explore the data.**
     * Are there missing values?
     * Are there any unexpected patterns?